-The city of Perris is situated within the Peninsular Ranges Geologic Province of southern California.
+Riverside County, including the city of Perris, is situated within the Peninsular Ranges Geologic Province of southern California.
 The range, which lies in a northwest to southeast trend through the county, extends around 1,000 miles from the Raymond-Malibu Fault Zone in western Los Angeles County to the southern tip of Baja California.
 The property is situated within the Perris Valley between the bedrock-laden foothills surrounding Lake Perris to the east and Mead Valley to the west.
-The subject property is generally flat with an average elevation ranging of 1,450 feet above mean sea level.
+As such, the subject property is generally flat with elevations ranging from approximately 1,505 to 1,520 feet above mean sea level.
 The property is generally characterized as cleared vacant land that historically was utilized for agriculture.

-Soils in the project are comprised of Domino silt loam, saline-alkali, and Grangeville sandy loam, drained, saline-alkali, 0 to 5 percent slopes (NRCS 2019).
-Geologically, the project is located on Holocene and late Pleistocene young alluvial valley deposits, which at depth, likely overlie older early Pleistocene very old alluvial fan deposits.
+Soils in the project are comprised of greenfield sandy loam (GyA), hanford fine sandy loam (HgA), and monserate sandy loam (MmB) (SoilWeb 2021).
+Currently, the vegetation within the project primarily consists of non-native trees, grasses, and weeds.
+The property contains an unnamed seasonal drainage which traverses east to west through the southwestern portion of the project and support mulefat scrub.

+Figure 1 General Location Map

+The First March Logistics Project

+DeLorme (1:250,000)

-The Perris Valley originally contained perennial grasses that have primarily been replaced by non-native weeds and grasses.
+The Perris Valley originally contained perennial grasses which have primarily been replaced by non-native weeds and grasses.
 Although not found within the subject property, the Riversidian sage scrub plant community is the most prevalent native vegetation found in the region.

-The Riversidian sage scrub is primarily found within adjacent Lakeview Mountains and Bernasconi Hills and includes brittlebush, sagebrush, black sage, white sage, buckwheat, foxtails, and cacti.
-Mammals within the region include mule deer, coyote, bobcat, mountain lion, and ground squirrel; birds include hawks, eagles, owls, mourning dove, mockingbird, jay, heron, crow, finch, quail, and sparrow.
+The Riversidian sage scrub is primarily found within adjacent Lakeview Mountains and Bernasconi Hills and includes desert encelia, brittle brush, sagebrush, black sage, white sage, buckwheat, foxtails, and cacti.
+Mammals within the region include mule deer (Odocoileus hemionus), coyote (Canis latrans), bobcat (Lynx rufus), mountain lion (Puma concolor), ground squirrel (Otospermophilus beecheyi), and quail (Dipodomys); birds include hawks and eagles (Falconidae), owls (Tytonidae), mourning dove (Zenaida macroura), mockingbird (Mimus polyglottos), jay (Garrulus glandarius), heron (Ardeidae), crow (Corvus), finch (Fringillidae), and sparrow (Passer domesticus).

 During the prehistoric period, vegetation near the project area provided sufficient food resources to support prehistoric human occupants.
+Animals that inhabited the project area during prehistoric times included mammals such as rabbits, squirrels, gophers, mice, rats, deer, and coyotes, in addition to a variety of reptiles and amphibians.
+The natural setting of the project area during the prehistoric occupation offered a rich nutritional resource base.
 Fresh water was likely obtainable on a year-round basis from local seasonal drainages and the San Jacinto River.
+Historically, the property likely contained crops for dry faming, as well as the same plant and animal species that are present today.